Code-Institute-Submissions/queenisabaer-letter-match/README.md

 - I would like to create different levels of difficulty for the game.
 For example, that you can choose whether you want to match only uppercase letters or whether you compare between uppercase and lowercase letters.
 - I would like to allow a selection where you can set the time (e.g. 20/30/45/60 seconds).
 - Add a highscore.
-- Adjust the background color of the lettercards according to the correct or wrong answer.
+- Adjust the background color of the lettercards in the letter row according to the correct or wrong answer.

 ## Technologies Used